ga-wdi-lessons/ruby-oop/readme.md

 An **object** is an **instance** of a **class**.
 What does this mean?
 Say that we have a car.
 Each of us has a mental model of what a car is: it has four wheels, runs on gas, has a steering wheel that allows us to drive it, etc. This is like a **class**.
 Now, when we see a car in front of us, this is like an **instance**, it's an actual **object** in front of us.
 Each **object** has its blueprint, and is an **instance** of that blueprint or **class**.

 A **class** is a blueprint from which objects are made.
-In javascript we used classes, which operate very similarly to **classes** -- yes, the same name -- in Ruby.
+In javascript we used classes, which operate very similarly to **classes** in Ruby.
 Each object made from a class is an instance of that class.
 Each instance of a class is an object.

 Let's define a `User` class.
 We'll be using `binding.pry` to test our code.